soup-bowl/wp-simple-smtp/readme.txt

 One of the easiest aspects to contribute to is the SMTP quick configuration segment.
 If you wish to maintain this aspect, suggest a new setting, or report broken entries, see the [SMTP quick config wiki page](https://github.com/soup-bowl/wp-simple-smtp/wiki/SMTP-Quick-Config).

 == Changelog ==
+= Unreleased =
+* Verified working with WordPress 6.1.

 = 1.3.2.1 =
 * Rollback: #116 fix regressed due to relying on a function not found in the general scope.